carnarez/polars-unpack/README.md

 - `[(\[{<]` and its `[)\]}>]` counterpart for opening and closing of nested datatypes.
   Any of these characters can be used to open or close nested structures; mixing also allowed, for the better or the worse.

+Note attribute name(s) and datatype must not have spaces and only include alphanumerical or underscore (`_`) characters.

 Indentation and trailing commas are ignored.
 The source is parsed until the end of the file is reached or a `SchemaParsingError` exception is raised.